WeirdBanana22810/LinkedIn-Post-Generator/README.md

 <img width="1536" height="1024" alt="ChatGPT Image Mar 27, 2026, 11_57_33 AM" src="https://github.com/user-attachments/assets/577f17b6-0145-4186-a4e9-1c7e696c2902" />

+- **Stage 1:**
-Stage 1: Collect LinkedIn posts and extract Topic, Language, Length etc. from it.
+  Collect LinkedIn posts and extract:
-Stage 2: Now use topic, language and length to generate a new post.
-Some of the past posts related to that specific topic, language and length will be used for few shot learning to guide the LLM about the writing style etc.
+  - Topic
+  - Language
+  - Length

+- **Stage 2:**
+  Use the selected topic, language, and length to generate a new post.
+  - Relevant past posts are retrieved
+  - These are used as **few-shot examples**
+  - This helps the LLM understand writing style and tone